-“It has been over 75 years since eight young Mrs. Lindsay Barnes and Mrs. Joel Cochran model the station wagon the University League purchased for the Girl Scouts in 1949.women, daughters of University of Virginia professors, bound themselves together during a luncheon at Farmington and declared themselves the University League.
+“It has been over 75 years since eight young women, daughters of University of Virginia professors, bound themselves together during a luncheon at Farmington and declared themselves the University League.
 The service club concept they borrowed from the Association of Junior Leagues would serve them until now as the vehicle for group identity and as a means for chasing away ennui.
 They hoped to convert female spare time into volunteer time for the benefit of the Charlottesville community.
-Thank you to Mrs. Edmund Berkely, then Dorothy Smith, who organized this initial luncheon and proposed the Junior League prototype, with community service as a respectable goal” — excerpt from Albemarle Magazine, written by Yates Noble (currently JLC sustainer) in honor of the JLC’s 50th anniversary.
+Thank you to Mrs. Edmund Berkely, then Dorothy Smith, who organized this initial luncheon and proposed the Junior League prototype, with community service as a respectable goal” — excerpt from Albemarle Magazine, written by Yates Noble (current JLC sustainer) in honor of the JLC’s 50th anniversary.

 The Opportunity Shop, a downtown thrift store, was founded in 1946.The University League was organized in September 1932 during the Great Depression.
 During the 1940’s all League time was devoted to the war effort.
 The league developed and staffed a motor corps for the Albemarle Chapter of the National Defense, trained as ambulance drivers, and organized and staffed a 24-hour benefit canteen with sandwiches and coffee provided to troop trains traveling though Charlottesville.